rvanwyk/AvianAI/README.md

 ```
 Replace <path_to_image> with the path to the input image.
 The predicted species label will be displayed on the console.

+## Architecture
+All of the html, css, and python files are containerized with a dockerfile.
+The container is deployed via the Google Cloud Run service.
+A Google Cloud Load Balancer handles the backend, and the service is routed to a domain.
+Images and videos collected from hardware are uploaded to a Google Cloud Storage Bucket.
+Custom Tensorflow algorithms are run on top of those assets.

 ## Credits
 This project was created by Sai Oruganti and Ryan VanWyk as a project for the Carolina Engage Grant at the University of South Carolina.
 The code is released under the MIT License.
 The Bird-150 dataset is the property of its respective owners and is licensed under the Creative Commons Attribution-ShareAlike 3.0 License.